Ginger, Honey, Soy Salmon

 Meanwhile, line a sheet pan with foil.
 Heat the broiler (with oven rack about 4 inches from the top).

 Place the salmon on the prepared pan and discard the marinade.
-Broil until the top of the salmon starts to char, about 5 minutes.
+Broil until the top of the salmon starts to char, 5 to 6 minutes.
 Pull the pan out and spoon half of the remaining soy mixture over the salmon.
 Broil 1 minute.
 Repeat with the remaining soy mixture and broil 1 minute.
 The top should be nice and blackened but not burnt.